 The necessity of cultural exchange

-Who are actually the wealthy ones?
+Who Really are the wealthy ones?

 Despite our economic wealth, we Westerners are steeped in our own form of poverty, one I rarely see in Nepal.
 Whereas the Nepalese people want for economic betterment, we are suffering an emotional poverty borne of our loss of true community and belonging.